lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/2_Lesson_2/_index.md

 Look at the default starting code in p5, you can see a few items that are used to set up the canvas.

 Inside of function setup(), you can see the line createCanvas(400, 400); this line is what tell p5 to create the canvas, and how large to make it.
 The numbers represent how wide and tall to make the canvas from the top-left corner, in pixels.
 The default is 400px x 400px.
-Try adjusting these number to see how the canvas changes.
+Try adjusting these numbers to see how the canvas changes.

 ![The P5 starting code](/images/graphics/p5default.png)